“Girls To the Front!”: A Riot Grrrl Retrospective

 “Doing/reading/seeing/hearing cool things that validate and challenge us can help us gain the strength and sense of community that we need in order to figure out how bullshit like racism, able-bodieism, ageism, speciesism, classism, thinism, sexism, antisemitism and heterosexism figures in our own lives.”

 – Kathleen Hanna, ‘Riot Grrrl Manifesto’, Bikini Kill Zine 2 Following the work of Kathleen Hanna and other early Olympia-based pioneers like Bratmobile and Heavens to Betsy, Riot Grrrl ideology spread across the U.S. and U.K., spawning acts such as Emily’s Sassy Lime of Los Angeles, Jack Off Jill of Fort Lauderdale, and Huggy Bear of London.
-Though Riot Grrrl did not start female punk music (e.g. X-Ray Spex, The Runaways), it did make it more popular than ever before.
+Though Riot Grrrl did not start female punk music (e.g. X-Ray Spex), it did make it more popular than ever before.

 “Just cause my world, sweet sister, is so fucking goddamn full of rape, does that mean my body must always be a source of pain?”